 Bring a choice of outfits

-It’s certainly not a requirement, but bringing a few outfits to one of my shoots will give us all far more flexibility as far as the photoshoot goes.
-I usually recommend an eclectic mix of outfits: an everyday one, a dressing up style one, a smart Sunday best one and something that is just plain fun – maybe football kit for boys and a tutu for girls.
+It’s certainly not a requirement, but bringing a few outfits to one of my portrait shoots will give us all far more flexibility as far as the photoshoot goes.
+I usually recommend a mix of outfits: an everyday one, a dressing up style one, a smart Sunday best one and something that is more casual/comfortable.
 By having a mix of outfits we can get a variety of shots and then choose the best ones.
 I’ve also found that kids are often far more likely to cooperate if they’re wearing their favourite clothes!

 With babies, then slightly different recommendations apply – particularly if they hate being changed!
 So for older babies I recommend, one outfit change tops, and for their first photo session I prefer to photograph them just in their nappy with a cover like knickers/shorts, partly to capture the new baby stage and partly because nothing fits well at that age.